MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Introduction

 \section{Introduction}

-Medical image segmentation seeks to precisely delineate regions of interest, such as organs, lesions, and tissues, across diverse medical imaging modalities~\cite{instruction-med-seg-onesentence-1,intro_first_seg-2,intro_first_seg-3}.
-This task supports a wide range of clinical applications~\cite{intro-disease-progression-tracking-1,intro-disease-progression-tracking-2,intro-disease-progression-tracking-3,intro-disease-progression-tracking-4} and represents a fundamental enabler for continuous advancements in medical research~\cite{intro-medical-researches-1}.
+Medical image segmentation focuses on identifying and outlining key anatomical or lesion-related regions across diverse medical imaging modalities~\cite{instruction-med-seg-onesentence-1,intro_first_seg-2,intro_first_seg-3}.
+This capability underpins a broad range of downstream medical applications, including clinical analysis, medical education, and biomedical research ~\cite{intro-disease-progression-tracking-1,intro-disease-progression-tracking-2,intro-disease-progression-tracking-3,intro-disease-progression-tracking-4, intro-medical-researches-1}.
 Most existing studies focus predominantly on task-specific segmentation~\cite{intro-specialist-model-1,intro-specialist-model-2,related-works-unet}, commonly referred to as ``specialist models''.
-Despite their remarkable performance, these models generally suffer from limited adaptability and lack the interactive capabilities necessary for practical, real-world deployment.
+Despite their remarkable performance, these models generally suffer from limited adaptability and lack the interactive capabilities necessary for practical, real-world usage.

+To address this issue, recent text-prompt-based medical image segmentation methods \cite{biomed-parse, imis_model, huang2024_ReclMIS, li2023lvit} enable users to specify target regions through natural language instructions, allowing segmentation to be guided more flexibly according to user intent.
+Building upon these developments, several MLLM-based approaches \cite{tong2025medisee, yan2025medreasoner, huang2025medsegR} further enhance the interactivity and practicality by enabling reasoning-driven medical segmentation, allowing users to obtain the desired masks through implicit queries.